EliGurarie/EliGurarie.github.io/index.md

 My main academic home is in the lab of [Dr. Bill Fagan](www.clfs.umd.edu/biology/faganlab) at the University of Maryland, though I am currently physically located at the [Deparment of Wildlife and Forest Ecology, University of Wisconsin](https://forestandwildlifeecology.wisc.edu/).

+For a cv that was almost surely up-to-date once upon a time, click [here](../../assets/GurarieCV.pdf).

 ### Formal education

 - 2008 - Ph.D. in [Quantitive Ecology and Resource Management](https://quantitative.uw.edu/graduate/degree-programs/) at the University of Washington, Seattle, WA.